zachcarlson/ASLImageRecognition/README.md

 ```
 python .\step04_CSVConversionPreProcess.py
 ```
-8. **Create EDA visualizations.** Running the following command will produce the EDA figures for this project, which will be saved in `figures`:
+8. **Create EDA visualizations.** Running the following command will produce the EDA figures for this project, which will be saved in `figures/FeatureMeansSummary`:
 ```
 python .\step05_EDA.py
 ```